 The finale of the live action version was at the time the highest rated drama in Japanese history.

 According to TOW, it still holds the record for most watched episode of TV of all time.

 An Aesop: Teachers are human beings, too.
 They have feelings that are no different than yours, and they deserve your respect.
 They really do care about you, and are willing to help you if you just let them.
 Of course, there are bad teachers, but they're the exception, not the rule.

 Students should be given proper guidance, not used as tools for some dark agenda or treated as enemies.

 Butt Monkey: Several, but vice-principal Uchiyamada gets especially cruel treatment.
-His wife has grown cold and seems to be having an extramarital romance, his daughter sees him as a gift dispenser, his own dog bullies him (and unfortunately shares the name with the man who's giving Uchiyamada hell outside of home), his dreams of his brand new pearl white Cresta bringing his family back together are repeatedly wrecked...
+His wife has grown cold and seems to be having an extramarital romance, his daughter sees him as a gift dispenser, his own dog bullies him (and unfortunately shares the first name, appearannce, and lecherous nature with the man who's giving Uchiyamada hell outside of home), his dreams of his brand new pearl white Cresta bringing his family back together are repeatedly wrecked...
 The Cresta also is repeatedly wrecked.
 In escalating degrees of destruction.